knguyen88/coderticket/README.md

 ### Optional Stories

-* [a] Users can log in with Facebook.
+* [ ] Users can log in with Facebook.
 * [ ] Users receive an email when they have purchased a ticket.
 * [a] Users can see "related events" when browsing an event.
 Related events should belong to the same category and be in the same region.
-* [ ] User A can allow User B to edit User A's event.
+* [a] User A can allow User B to edit User A's event.
 In other words, an event owner can assign other people to be "event admins".
 * [a] Ticket types have an optional "minimum" purchase quantity. ([Example Screenshot](http://i.imgur.com/DOYtAR0.png))
-* [a] Events are automatically labeled as "Hot".
+* [ ] Events are automatically labeled as "Hot".
 "Hot" events should have a red border or some sort of visual flourish.
 The event title should also be prefixed with "**HOT:**".
 * [ ] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.

 ## Notes